Khuiratta Tehsil: Education

 Khuiratta has two Govt. degree colleges for both boys and girls and four private colleges.
-There are also two high school for both boys and girls and some English medium schools, of which notable are BA Queens School & College, Pasban Science School & College, The Holy Public School & College, Stars Academy, Pasban School, Suffa Academy & Science College, National science college, Pakland School, Ideal Public School, Allama Iqbal Public School & College, Unique Reformer Public School and Stars Academy.
+There are also two high school for both boys and girls and some English medium schools, of which notable are Adam Public College, BA Queens School & College, Pasban Science School & College, The Holy Public School & College, Stars Academy, Pasban School, Suffa Academy & Science College, National science college, Pakland School, Ideal Public School, Allama Iqbal Public School & College, Unique Reformer Public School and Stars Academy.
 One of the earliest and only government school is the "Government High School Khuiratta".
 Army Public School is an addition and contribution of Pakistan Army in uplifting the standard of education in Khuiratta Azad Kashmir.

 Notable dargahs of Sufi pirs and faqirs include Darbar Hazrat Mai Toti Sahiba, Baba Murad Ali Lashkar Sahib, Sangan Darbar, Sain Rukan Deen Sahib, Sain Sakhi Sahib, Chamby Wali Darbar (Hajera Sharif) where many visitors come to make ziyarat.

 Politics

-Dr. Nisar Ansar Abdali was elected as MLA from Khuiratta and later appointed as Minister of Health in Azad Jammu and Kashmir Cabinet (2022-2026).
+Dr. Nisar Ansar Abdali was elected as a Member of the Legislative Assembly (MLA) from LA-13 Khuiratta (Kotli) in the 2021 Azad Jammu and Kashmir elections on a PTI ticket and became the Minister of Health.
+Amidst ongoing political instability, he frequently shifted his loyalties to remain in power.
+Following the collapse of the PTI government in 2023, he joined a breakaway faction backed by the PDM (PPP and PML-N) coalition to retain his ministry.
+However, after a successful vote of no-confidence ousted this government in late 2025, Abdali lost his position and, as of 2026, is completely out of the government.